Spencer Torkelson Player Props: Tigers vs. Phillies

 Spencer Torkelson At The Plate

-- He has homered in 8.8% of his games this season, and 2.1% of his plate appearances.
+- In five games this season, he has hit a home run (8.6%, and 2% of his trips to the plate).

-- In 36.8% of his games this year, Torkelson has picked up at least one RBI.
-In four of those games (7.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 36.2% of his games this year, Torkelson has driven in at least one run.
+In four of those games (6.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.